M-A-G-U-S/blood-moon/part-1.md

 The Hergolese gave up with a wave of his hand.
 The toff surely had his own brandy reserves, otherwise he wouldn't mistake the manase with a unicorn.

 "Git to rest!", he burst out in a raw growl.
 "I's gonna be a hard day tomorrow, and I ain't no baby-sitter to get your share!"
-The bard spun around without a word, started off wobbly steps
+The bard turned around without a word, started off back to the fire with wobbly steps.
+The assassin's eyes narrowed as they followed him go.Bah, magic powers!
+Dangerous, yeah right!<sup>N</sup> If that...
+He was still fuming when he finally - as the last one in the party - fell asleep.
+The silver sheen of the blue moon<sup>N</sup> was still brilliant, but already well towards the western horizon, dawn's faint glow getting brighter across when the bard opened his eyes.
+Shrouded in his dark cloak, he rose like an apparition<sup>N</sup>, his soundless steps would have done credit even to a manhunter.
+Not once did he stagger as he left behind the fire's weakly smouldering remains.

+sleepers